Kalsifer-742/eagle-recruitment-software/readme.md

 - [Solution](./solution/readme.md)

-down below you can also find the assignment.
+Down below you can also find the assignment.

 ---